hl7au/au-fhir-base/pages/_includes/au-device-intro.md

 **AU Device** *[FMM Level [0](http://build.fhir.org/versions.html#maturity)]*

-This profile defines a device administration details structure that includes core localisation concepts.
+This profile defines a device administration details structure that includes core localisation concepts for use in an Australian context.

 #### Identifiers
 These definitions represent common data held in the Device.identifier element: